-The Seagate Storage Expansion Card is the one accessory that we're recommending to anyone and everyone who plans on purchasing an Xbox Series S or, to a lesser extent, an Xbox Series X.
+The Seagate Xbox Storage Expansion Card is the one accessory that we're recommending to anyone and everyone who plans on purchasing an Xbox Series S or, to a lesser extent, an Xbox Series X. That's especially true for the Series S, which comes with half the storage space of a Series X.

 One option is buying a boatload of AA batteries - a totally valid option if you're playing the console a few hours a week.
 But if you're the kind of gamer who runs through batteries every few weeks, another option is to pick-up a rechargeable battery plus a USB-C cable that will recharge the controller after every session.

-No more dealing with dead batteries, and it’s the only accessory on the list that pays for itself over a few years.
+No more dealing with dead batteries, this is the only accessory on the list that pays for itself over a few years.

-The final option in terms of controllers that you could feasibly take advantage of is the PowerA Enhanced Wired Controller for the Xbox Series X and Series S.
+Our final controller recommendation is the PowerA Enhanced Wired Controller for the Xbox Series X and Series S.

-It doesn't have the new hybrid d-pad or textured triggers, but it is much cheaper at almost half the price of a first-party gamepad.
+It doesn't have the new hybrid d-pad or textured triggers, but it 's a much cheaper option at almost half the price of the official Xbox Wireless Controller.
 If you don't mind sitting close to the console and want to shave some money off the price of a new controller, it's a worthwhile investment.

-Sure, you could use the controller to do almost exactly the same thing, but having a media remote is handy for movie nights when you don't want to get popcorn butter all over your controller.
+Sure, you could use the controller to do almost exactly the same thing.
+But having a media remote is handy for movie nights when you don't want to get popcorn butter all over your controller.
+Plus, you won't accidentally fast forward by hitting those shoulder buttons, either.

 In the US?
 Buy it now at Best Buy (opens in new tab)